The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 What are France's development priorities?

-- Promoting innovation and entrepreneurship in Africa;
+- To promote innovation and entrepreneurship in Africa;

 READ MORE ON FRANCE'S ODA ACROSS PRIORITY AREAS: